mendix/docs/content/en/docs/appstore/modules/community-commons-function-library.md

 ### 4.1 Deprecated Function Removal

-⚠ The `RegexTest` function had been deprecated, because you could use the `isMatch()` function in microflow expressions instead.
+⚠The `RegexTest` function had been deprecated, because you could use the `isMatch()` function in microflow expressions instead.
 In version 8.0.1 of this module, this function was removed.

 ### 4.2 Deleting Obsolete Dependencies First